Gold, Platinum, Silver and Their Prices over the Years

 Affiliate links are highlighted in red.
 Learn more here.

-The world is filled with minerals; some have a higher value than others because of their rarity or uses.
-Among these minerals, the most common ones are gold and silver.
-For years, these precious metals have dominated the marketplace; each is playing a significant role in major economies.
+The world is filled with minerals, some of which are more valuable than others because of their rarity or uses.
+The most common minerals are gold and silver.
+For years, these precious metals have dominated the marketplace, and each plays a significant role in major economies.
 Over the years, these rare minerals have remained precious and expensive.
-When it comes to the market of gold, silver, and other minerals, there are several factors that affect how the mineral is doing in the market and how much it is selling.
-This article will examine some of these minerals and how their market prices have changed over the past several years.

 Gold

 When you hear the term gold, you automatically think of something precious and expensive.
 Since its discovery, gold has remained among the most precious and popular investments.
 Like most markets, the gold market is prone to speculation and instability.
-For years, gold has been used as a currency from the past and a standard currency for many economies of different countries.
+For years, gold has been used as a currency in the past and a standard currency for many economies of different countries.
 The price of gold is very important, and as an individual or investor, you need to look at the price of gold to learn more about it.

 Silver